Operational Readiness

 Can SOC search?

-Know which logs are available for edge, identity, endpoint, proxy, DNS, cloud, email, and application telemetry.
+Know which logs are available for edge, identity, endpoint, proxy, DNS, cloud, email, and application telemetry, plus what a no-match result can prove.

 Detection Readiness